DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-06-08-Why Invest in Healthcare Marketing Technology?.md

 ---
 post_title: Why Invest in Healthcare Marketing Technology?
-date: 2022-06-08T05:00:00.000+00:00
+date: 2022-06-08T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags:
   - Healthcare-Marketing
+post_intro: >-
-post_intro: All too often, medical practitioners are led to believe that the way to achieve marketing success is to outsource everything to an agency.
+  All too often, medical practitioners are led to believe that the way to achieve marketing success is to outsource everything to an agency.
 However, great content is only part of the equation.
 Outsourcing ignores the role of technology in converting leads into patients.
 The best way to increase the return on your marketing investment is to partner with an agency that provides healthcare marketing technology.
-post_image: "/uploads/shutterstock_527544358.jpg"
+post_image: /uploads/shutterstock_527544358.jpg
+post_highlight: >-
-post_highlight: All too often, medical practitioners are led to believe that the way to achieve marketing success is to outsource everything to an agency.
+  All too often, medical practitioners are led to believe that the way to achieve marketing success is to outsource everything to an agency.
 However, great content is only part of the equation.
 Outsourcing ignores the role of technology in converting leads into patients.
 The best way to increase the return on your marketing investment is to partner with an agency that provides healthcare marketing technology.
 post_type:
   - blog
   - blog
 product:
   - website management
   - website management
+_template: post_template
 ---

 **Why Invest in Healthcare Marketing Technology?**

 ![](/uploads/shutterstock_576494155.jpg)